Power consumption: Look at Energy Star

 For on-site repair, you'll typically see a service technician wearing a company tag just for that visit; they work for firms that contract out the local work.
 If you have a problem that's beyond their ability to repair on the spot, they may lack spare parts, and you may still be out of commission for a day or two or over a weekend.

-Visit the official support forums on a manufacturer's site -- Apple and Dell seem to delete few, if any, of the complaints that aren't abusive or obscene.
+Dell seem to delete few, if any, of the complaints that aren't abusive or obscene.
 (If they're removing the worst stuff, I'd be scared to see it.)
 Find out what each warranty option means in practice, and ask around in your area to see whether the local service techs who might appear for any maker's model you buy are up to the task.

 Our verdict: You almost certainly will want to spend the few hundred dollars to get improved warranty over the included offer, but research to find out what level is worthwhile.